metadata-research/yamz/README.md

     die-on-term = true

 Create a unit file `yamz.service` within the `/etc/systemd/system` directory.
-There is a template in the repository.
+There is a template in the repository. _usr1_ is a standin for the username that is associated with the running instance of your webserver.

     [Unit]
     Description=uWSGI instance to serve yamz
     After=network.target

     [Service]
-    User=usr1 [The unix user associated with the proxy server.
-See below.]
+    User=usr1
     Group=www-data
     WorkingDirectory=/home/usr1/yamz
     ExecStart=uwsgi --ini yamz.ini